pjy0422/digitalhuman/RolePlay_Villain/README.md

 ## Overview

-This repository contains the official implementation and resources for the paper:
 **"Too Good to be Bad: On the Failure of LLMs to Role-Play Villains"**

-> Large Language Models (LLMs) are increasingly tasked with creative generation, including the simulation of fictional characters.
+Large Language Models (LLMs) are increasingly tasked with creative generation, including the simulation of fictional characters.
 However, their ability to portray non-prosocial, antagonistic personas remains largely unexamined.
 We hypothesize that the safety alignment of modern LLMs creates a fundamental conflict with the task of authentically role-playing morally ambiguous or villainous characters.
 To investigate this, we introduce the **Moral RolePlay** benchmark, a new dataset featuring a four-level moral alignment scale and a balanced test set for rigorous evaluation.

 ### Key Findings